alf45tar/ix4-300d/README.md

 bootm 0x40000 0x2000000
 ```

-Better to boot with label since there is no guarantee that the disk will always be sda
+Better to boot with label since there is no guarantee that the disk will always `sda`
 ```
 ide reset
 ext2load ide 2:1 0x0040000 uImage